-Objective 3: Expand and improve the quality of transition services and improve coordination with the state education agency and all local education agencies
+5.3 Objective 3: Expand and improve the quality of transition services through improved coordination with the state education agency and all local education agencies and implementation of Pre-Employment Transition Services (Pre-ETS) to secondary students with disabilities.

-Two initiatives were developed and implemented during FY15 in support of this third objective.
+Four initiatives were developed and implemented during FY17 in support of this third objective.